Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 - Node v8.9.4
 - Npm 5.6.0
 - Gulp 4.0.0-alpha.3

+## Environments
-- Make sure to rename all files under src/environments (i.e. sample.environment.ts -> environment.ts).
-The reason for this is that .gitignore will exclude those files in order to avoid exposing sensitive attributes in the repo.
+1. Make sure to rename all files under src/environments (i.e. sample.environment.ts -> environment.ts).
+The reason for this is that .gitignore will exclude those files in order to avoid exposing sensitive attributes within your project repo.
+2. Provide environment properties by environment file.
+Currently Google Analytics and Firebase are supported.

 ## Development server (no GAE)